 Please join us in congratulating Austin Dorman, the 2018 Winner of the Paul Bernot Memorial Foundation Scholarship.
 Austin remained active in his sports, soccer and swimming, despite his diagnosis of a rare lung tumor.
 Austin persisted and started school at Shippensburg University where he is dual-majoring in Early Childhood Studies and Special Education.

 The Paul Bernot Memorial Foundation Scholarship was established in 2018 in memory of Paul Bernot.
-The mission of the scholarship is to provide financial assistance to a student with a passion for fitness/athletics who is a legal resident of the United States of America, is pursuing post high school education, and who is currently or has previously been diagnosed/treated for cancer.
+The mission of the scholarship is to provide financial assistance to a student with a passion for fitness or athletics who is a legal resident of the United States of America, is pursuing post-high school education, and has been diagnosed with or has previously been treated for cancer.